johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ### Accessing the GitHub Container Registry

+Given that we've told Bicep to deploy an `image`, we're going to need to tell it what registry it can use to acquire that image.
 Our template takes these parameters:

 ```bicep
 param containerRegistry string